-- 1. IPA: Use of this option permits the use of IPA notation on the main line. - 2.
-CA: Use of this option suspends the usual requirement for utterance terminators to accommodate Conversation Analysis transcripts. - 3.
+- 1. CA: Use of this option suspends the usual requirement for utterance terminators to accommodate Conversation Analysis transcripts. - 2.
 CA-Unicode: This option is needed for CA transcripts using East Asian scripts in order to automatically load Arial Unicode instead of CAFont.
-Unfortunately, overlap alignment is accurate for a variable-width font like Arial Unicode.
+Unfortunately, overlap alignment is inaccurate for a variable-width font like Arial Unicode. - 3. bullets: This option turns off the requirement that each time-marking bullet should begin after the previous one.